gablabelle/react-native-web-design-system-starter-kit/README.md

 3 - Component, screen and layout files creation script. i.e `yarn run create:component Button` or `yarn run create:layout AlternateLayout.`

+4 - Real react-native components examples working on both mobile and web.

 If you are looking for the old version of this repo use `git checkout old`.